mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.10/index.md

 ## New Features and Capabilities

 ### Networking
-- Configurable Spartan upstreams for domains (dnames).
-  You can now configure Spartan to delegate a particular domain (for example, `\*.foo.company.com`) to a particular upstream.
+- You can configure Spartan to delegate a particular domain (for example, `\*.foo.company.com`) to a particular upstream.

-- Increased CNI network support.
-  DC/OS now supports any type of CNI network.
+- DC/OS supports any type of container network interface (CNI) network plugin.
 [View the documentation](/1.10/networking/virtual-networks/cni-plugins/).

-- Edge-LB load balancer. [enterprise type="inline" size="small" /]

-  Edge-LB load balances Mesos tasks.
-Not supported in strict security mode.
-[View the documentation](/services/edge-lb/0.1/).
+- You can use Edge-LB load balancer to balance Mesos tasks.
+The Edge-LB load balancer does not support strict security mode.
+[View the documentation](/services/edge-lb/0.1/).[enterprise type="inline" size="small" /]

 [enterprise type="block" size="large"]
 ### Security